'Algorithm Visualizer', a site where you can visually display algorithms and check them with code

-The algorithm names are lined up on the left side of the page, and you can execute the program of the selected algorithm.
+The algorithm names are lined up on the left side of the page, and the program of the selected algorithm can be executed.

-At the top center of the page you can visualize the behavior of the algorithm you have run.
+At the top center of the page you can visualize the behavior of the executed algorithm.

-At the upper right of the page, the program of initial setting (condition setting) of the algorithm to be executed is displayed ......
+At the top right of the page, the program for initial setting (condition setting) of the algorithm to be executed is displayed.

 Let's visualize the algorithm at once.
-Select "Bubble Sort" (Bubble Sort) and click "Run".
+Select 'Bubble Sort' and click 'Run'.

-Then, how the animation at the top of the page starts moving and the algorithm is executed will be visualized.
+Then, the animation at the center of the page starts moving and the algorithm is visualized.

 The numerical value of the condition setting can be changed by keyboard input.

-You can also change specific programs regarding the algorithm.
+You can also change the specific program for the algorithm.

-At the time of writing the article Algorithm Visualizer's algorithm is like this.
+The algorithm provided in Algorithm Visualizer at the time of article creation is like this.

-Parkjs 814 calls on people who created programs of other algorithms to add data according to the published wiki on the above GitHub page.
+parkjs814 has called on people who have written programs for other algorithms to add data according to the Wiki published on the above GitHub page.

 in Web Service, Posted by darkhorse_log